GENERAL

 First a word of caution

 The routes described below may stretch over more than one day of traveling.
 This is because public transportation times vary depending on the season.
 Please be sure to check in advance if you can make the connections or if you will have to stay overnight on the way.
-Also, with respect to prices, these were calculated according to data available in November 2023.
+Also, prices were calculated according to data available in April 2025.

 Okay then, let's take a look at how you can get to the Izu Islands from the Kansai area!